DanSavino/mkdocs-basic-setup/docs/setup/setup.md

 To create more contents for your documation simply create a MarkDown(md) file.

-In order to edit and create your page open the *md file* and start your documentation following the markdown language pattern.
+In order to edit and create your page open the *md file* and start your documentation following the markdown language pattern. <br>
 PS: You can add extensions to add features.
 For that go to the [Extensions Setup](./extensions.md)

 !!!
 Warning
     When using :